Eugene Lee-Hamilton

 Eugene Lee-Hamilton (6 January 1845 – 9 September 1907) was a late Victorian English poet.
 His work includes some notable sonnets in the style of Petrarch.
 He endowed a literary prize administered by Oriel College in Oxford University, where he was a student.
 The prize is open to students of Oxford and of Cambridge University and continues to this day.

 Life and works

-Eugene Lee-Hamilton was born in London on 6 January 1845; his parents were James Lee-Hamilton, who died in 1852, and Matilda Abadam (1815–1896), daughter of Edward Hamlyn Adams.
+Eugene Lee-Hamilton was born in London on 6 January 1845; his parents were James Lee-Hamilton, who died in 1852, and Matilda (née Abadam, later Paget) (1815–1896), daughter of Edward Hamlyn Adams.
+He had a younger half sister Violet Paget, who wrote as Vernon Lee.
+A maternal cousin was British suffragist Alice Abadam.